daydreamer17/bupt-iot_ml_miniproject2024/README.md

 -*dataprocess.py*:we pre-process the dataset we download by this file's code

--*model*:we define a two-layers CNN model in this file
+-*model*:we define a two-dense layers CNN model in this file

 -*train.py*:it defines the way we train the code